Lee Smolin

-Lee Smolin (/ˈsmoʊlɪn/; born June 6, 1955) is an American theoretical physicist, a faculty member at the Perimeter Institute for Theoretical Physics, an adjunct professor of physics at the University of Waterloo, and a member of the graduate faculty of the philosophy department at the University of Toronto.
+Lee Smolin (/ˈsmoʊlɪn/; born June 6, 1955) is an American theoretical physicist, a founding member of the Perimeter Institute for Theoretical Physics, an adjunct professor of physics at the University of Waterloo, and a member of the graduate faculty of the philosophy department at the University of Toronto.
 Smolin's 2006 book The Trouble with Physics criticized string theory's viability.
 He has made contributions to quantum gravity theory, in particular the approach known as loop quantum gravity.
 He advocates that the two primary approaches to quantum gravity, loop quantum gravity and string theory, can be reconciled as different aspects of the same underlying theory.
 He also advocates an alternative view on space and time that he calls temporal naturalism.
 His research interests also include cosmology, elementary particle theory, the foundations of quantum mechanics, and theoretical biology.

 Early life and education

 Smolin was born in New York City to Michael Smolin, an environmental and process engineer and Pauline Smolin, a playwright.
 Smolin said his parents were Jewish followers of the Fourth Way, founded by George Gurdjieff, an Armenian mystic.
 Smolin describes himself as Jewish.
 His brother, David M. Smolin, became a professor at the Cumberland School of Law in Birmingham, Alabama.

 Smolin dropped out of Walnut Hills High School in Cincinnati, Ohio.
 His interest in physics began at that time when he read Einstein's reflections on the two tasks he would leave unfinished at his death: 1, to make sense of quantum mechanics, and, 2 to unify that understanding of the quanta with gravity.
 Smolin would take it as his "mission" to try to complete these tasks.
 Shortly afterward, he browsed the Physics Library at the University of Cincinnati, where he came across Louis de Broglie's pilot wave theory in French.
 "I still can close my eyes," Smolin wrote in Einstein's Unfinished Revolution, "and see a page of the book, displaying the equation that relates wavelength to momentum."
 Soon after that he would "talk his way into" Hampshire College, find great teachers, and get lucky in his applications to graduate school.
 As to his mission of solving Einstein's two big questions, by Smolin's account, he did not succeed; "Very unfortunately, neither has anyone else."